Omar Al Saqqaf: Early life and education

-Career
+Career and activities

 Following his graduation Al Saqqaf started his career at the Foreign Office of Saudi Arabia as the third secretary in 1948.
 From 1951 he assumed the post of acting charge d'affairs with the rank of counselor in different cities, including Karachi, Rome, Jakarta and London.
 He became chief of protocol at the Ministry of Foreign Affairs in 1956 and then, was named as the acting assistant undersecretary at the ministry.
 Next year, he was named as the Saudi Arabian ambassador to Ethiopia, and after serving in the post for one year, he was appointed deputy minister of foreign affairs.
+Then he served as the undersecretary at the Ministry of Foreign Affairs.

+Al Saqqaf was named as the state minister for foreign affairs in April 1968.
+In this capacity he led a group of Saudi officials before the Arab League summit in 1969, and they met with the officials from the Arab countries involved in the Six-Day War in 1967 to inform them that Saudi Arabia would not provide them more financial aid.
+Following the Black September events which led to the departure of the Palestinians from Jordan he headed the Saudi Arabian mission to settle the disputes between Jordan and the Palestinian groups.
+However, both sides were not cooperative, and as a result, Al Saqqaf claimed that if Jordanians would continue to be uncooperative, Saudi Arabia would close its borders with Jordan and suspend its annual financial support.
+He also added that if the Palestinian groups would not attempt to solve the problems with Jordan, Saudi Arabia would terminate its financial support to them.

-In April 1968 Al Saqqaf was named as the state minister for foreign affairs.
-He was one of the active Saudi Arabian officials during the establishment of the Gulf states as independent countries in 1971.
+Al Saqqaf was one of the active Saudi Arabian officials during the establishment of the Gulf states as independent countries in 1971.
 Al Saqqaf was among the close advisors of King Faisal throughout his career.
-Al Saqqaf's term ended in November 1974 when he died, and he was succeeded by Prince Saud bin Faisal Al Saud in March 1975.
+Al Saqqaf's term ended in November 1974 when he died, and he was succeeded by Prince Saud bin Faisal Al Saud in the post in March 1975.
 In the period between November 1974 and March 1975 the ministry was headed by the acting minister Mohammed Ibrahim Massoud.

+During the oil crisis in 1973 both Prince Fahd, later King Fahd, and Prince Sultan, minister of defense, claimed that Al Saqqaf and Ahmed Zaki Yamani, oil minister, had an anti-American stance and also, were the major reasons for King Faisal's hostile approach towards the USA.